 Companies love standardized "sheep dip" training.
-It's easy to purchase, it's easy to Sheep dip training schedule, and everyone fits in a nice little box afterward: you now have a nine-piece doesn't work.

-box of .NET developers.
+It's easy to purchase, it's easy to schedule, and everyone fits in a nice little doesn't work. box afterward: you now have a nine-piece box of .NET developers.
 It's just like fast-food chicken nuggets.
 There's only one drawback.
 This naive approach doesn't work, for several reasons: